aniitasmith/itgloberspartnercl-add-to-cart-info/docs/README.md

 ## Configuration

-1. Import the Bullet Diagramation's app to your theme's dependencies in the manifest.json, for example:
+1. Import the Bullet add-to-cart-info's app to your theme's dependencies in the manifest.json, for example:
 ```json
   dependencies: {
     "{vendor}.add-to-cart-info": "0.x"
   }
  ```

- 2. Add the list-context block to the store-theme.
+ 2. Add the add-to-cart-info block to the store-theme.
 For example:
 ```json
   "modal-layout#add-to-cart-info":{
     "title": "Modal layout Product",